 All Souls College

-One of the wealthiest Oxford colleges, All Souls was founded in 1438 as a centre of prayer and learning.
-It's one of several graduate...
+One of the wealthiest and most peaceful Oxford colleges, All Souls was founded in 1438 as a centre of prayer and learning.
+It's one of...

-The Radcliffe Camera is the quintessential Oxford landmark and one of the city's most photographed buildings.
-The spectacular circular...
+The sandy-gold Radcliffe Camera is the quintessential Oxford landmark and undoubtedly one of the city’s most photographed buildings....

 High St · interesting places nearby

 University Church of St Mary the Virgin information